 After a mole has been removed, it’s standard procedure to undergo a biopsy.
 This is done to check if the mole was cancerous, and it will determine if the mole was caused by melanoma or something else.

 You deserve more than to feel like just a number in the medical industry.
 At Clarkston Dermatology, we deliver a personalized experience so you can be seen AND heard when seeking treatment for a mole or wart.
-We invite men and women in Birmingham, Troy, and the surrounding Michigan communities to get started by contacting us to schedule an appointment, meeting our expert team, and beginning the journey to better skin.
+We invite men and women in Clarkston, Troy, and the surrounding Michigan communities to get started by contacting us to schedule an appointment, meeting our expert team, and beginning the journey to better skin.